violeta-maldonado/Formik-in-step/README.md

  - Switch
  - Selector
  - And Input a image

 [<img src="public/PageImage1.JPG" width="600"/>](public/PageImage1.JPG)

 [<img src="public/PageImage2.JPG" width="600"/>](public/PageImage2.JPG)

 Finally, after the form, a summary of the data entered is displayed.
 [<img src="public/PageImage3.JPG" width="600"/>](public/PageImage3.JPG)

+Additionally, the form data is sent to a base in AirTable, to store them.

 This project was coded using the next.js framework with Typescript.
 [DEMO](https://formik-in-step.vercel.app/)